 Number bond family of the week is 5 + 5 = 10 and 10 – 5 = 5.

 We also had fun weighing fruit!
 The disco fruit were arguing about who was the heaviest?
 How many tangerines weighed the same as the coconut?
 Was the pear lighter than the apple?
 We solved their problems by doing lots of weighing.

-We have been ‘Tree Detectives’ and had fun exploring the school grounds hunting for leaves, talking about the parts of a tree and naming some of the trees.
-Our school grounds are amazing – we found willow, a monkey puzzle, a silver birch, a wild cherry, apple trees, alders, mountain ash, an oak tree, holly and many more!
+We have been ‘Tree Detectives’ in our science lesson.
+We had fun exploring the school grounds hunting for leaves, talking about the parts of a tree and naming some of the trees.
+Our school grounds are amazing – we found a hazel tree, a willow, a monkey puzzle, a silver birch, a wild cherry, apple trees, alders, mountain ash, an oak tree, holly and many more!
 Maybe your child could show you them before school one day?

 If you go down in the woods this weekend please can you look for seeds and leaves from trees.
 If you find anything please bring them into school for our science lessons and to display on our nature tables.
 Can you name the seeds and the trees that they came from?
 REMEMBER: Some seeds are poisonous.
 Never put them in your mouth and wash your hands after touching them.
 Have fun being autumn adventurers and super scientists!

 We all enjoyed meeting our Year 6 reading buddies.
 We had fun talking about our favourite things and reading books to each other.
 1B and 6S even had time to do the washing machine boogie!!